 The Oklahoma City National Memorial & Museum:

-The Oklahoma City Memorial Museum is open 7 day a week.
+The Oklahoma City National Memorial and Museum is open 7 day a week.
 Hours are as follows: Monday through Saturday 9:00 a.m. to 6:00 p.m. and Sunday 12:00 p.m. to 6:00 p.m.
 Ticket sales end one hour prior to closing each day.
 Visit the Oklahoma City National Memorial and Museum's website for more information.

 Gates of Time